top of page

 What injury did Thiago Santos have at UFC 239?

 Five torn ligaments in his right knee, including his ACL, revealed post-fight.
 Santos had sustained the injury in training camp and chose to compete anyway.
-He required surgical reconstruction on both knees and was unable to walk normally for several months after the fight.
+He required surgical reconstruction on both knees and was unable to walk normally for several months.

 Who received the UFC 239 post-fight bonuses?